South Pacific 2015 – Lima

 Today was the last day on board, we had to be out of our cabins by 8am and off the ship by around 9am.
 Regent usually arranges for passengers who have long waits for flights to be able to either stay at a hotel or go on a tour.
 This time it was a tour of Lima and it was probably the best value Regent Tour I have taken.
 The tour started at 9am and finished around 4:30 / 5pm after showing us the sights of Lima, visiting Miraflores and the Indian Market, the only extra would be lunch.

-Our guide was Erika a very knowledgeable lady who spoke English fairly well, the only issue some people had, was that the speakers at the back of the bus were not working very well, which was unfortunate, but did not impact me.
+Our guide was Erika a very knowledgeable lady who spoke English fairly well.
+Unfortunately some people had an issue as the speakers at the back of the bus were not working very well.

 Our first stop was San Francisco Monastery and Catacombs.
 Unfortunately photography within the Monastery and Catacombs is banned so was not able to take any photos of the interior which was disappointing as it is an interesting place with a lot of history.

-After the Cathedral we waited in the Plaza Mayor for the changing of the guard, the only problem is that the guard did not really change, the band came out, a couple of guys marched to the front of the Palacio de Gobierno del Perú but whilst we waited the actual changing of the guard did not occur.
-Maybe the overslept.
+After the Cathedral we waited in the Plaza Mayor for the changing of the guard.
+The problem is that the guard did not really change.
+The band came out, a couple of guys marched to the front of the Palacio de Gobierno del Perú but whilst we waited the actual changing of the guard did not occur.
+Maybe they overslept.

 One thing about the Larcomar is the view, the mall was built on a cliff overlooking the Pacific Ocean, it is pretty spectacular.
 The weather in Miraflores is a lot cooler than in Lima due to ocean winds.
 Morro Solar is the nearby headland that was obscured by the mist that became thicker whilst we were having lunch.
 You can also see La Rosa Nautica, a restaurant complex that extends out over the water, would have been a better choice for lunch, but….